Hamish Milne in conversation with Melanie Spanswick

 ‘Divine Fire’ at the Radcliffe Centre in Buckingham

-The quaint, attractive market town of Buckingham, situated in North Buckinghamshire, played host to a rather special performance held at the Radcliffe Centre earlier this week.
-The centre, formerly a splendid church, is attached to the University of Buckingham and has been tastefully refurbished and renovated, catering perfectly for recitals and lectures.
-The venue presents a popular concert series and is…
+The quaint, attractive market town of Buckingham is situated in North Buckinghamshire.
+It played host to a rather special performance which was held at the Radcliffe Centre earlier this week.
+The centre was formerly a splendid church.
+It’s attached to the University of Buckingham and has been tastefully refurbished and renovated.
+The centre caters perfectly for recitals and lectures….

 A few thoughts on Chopin’s Nocturne No. 20 in C Sharp Minor Op.
 Posth.

-Frédéric Chopin’s Nocturnes offer a rich array of depth and emotion for both the pianist and listener.
+Frédéric Chopin’s nocturnes offer a rich array of depth and emotion for both the pianist and listener.
 Written between 1827 and 1846, they consist of 21 short pieces.
-The genre was developed by the Irish composer John Field, but Chopin expanded on this original conception producing what are generally considered to be among the finest…
+It’s generally acknowledged that the genre was developed by the Irish composer John Field.
+Chopin expanded on this original conception.
+He produced what are often considered to…

 In Praise of Slow Practice

-There are so many different ways of practising the piano and whilst it’s relatively easy to identify those that are ineffective or plain incorrect, it’s much harder to establish fail-safe methods which will work every time on every piece.
-Many believe slow practice is of little use and can be distracting or even damaging, but if worked at regularly…
+There are so many different ways of practising the piano and whilst it’s relatively easy to identify those that are ineffective, it’s much harder to establish fail-safe methods which will work every time.
+Many believe slow practice is of little use and can be distracting or even damaging, but if worked at regularly and accurately, it promotes a much more…

 Salon Music

-The piano is the perfect vehicle for Salon music; music more suited to the drawing-room as opposed to the concert hall.
+The piano is the perfect vehicle for Salon music, that is, music more suited to the drawing-room as opposed to the concert hall.
 This genre was popular in Europe in the Nineteenth Century.
-During this period, many composers were also performers, and they loved to write little pieces to perform at house recitals or soirées, showcasing their talents in relatively short…
+During this period, many composers were also performers, and they loved to write little pieces to perform at house recitals or soirées, showcasing their talents in…